-Wanaka Haven is bed and breakfast located in the town of Wanaka, New Zealand.
+Wanaka Haven is a bed and breakfast located in Wanaka, New Zealand.
 The inn is set in a stunning location, with views of the mountains and the lake.

 Guests can enjoy a delicious breakfast in the sun-drenched conservatory or relax on the deck with a glass of wine.
 Wanaka Haven is the perfect place to stay while exploring the beautiful Puzzling World!